sjentsch/lsjDocs/Ch05/Ch05_Graphics_2.rst

 Using box plots to detect outliers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because the box plot automatically separates out those observations that lie
+As the box plot automatically separates out observations that lie outside a
-outside a certain range, depicting them with a dot in jamovi, people often use
+certain range, depicting them with a dot in jamovi, people often use them as an
-them as an informal method for detecting **outliers**: observations that are
+informal method for detecting **outliers**: observations that are “suspiciously”
-“suspiciously” distant from the rest of the data.
+distant from the rest of the data.
 Here is an example.
-Suppose
+Suppose that I had drawn
-that I had drawn the box plot for the ``afl.margins`` variable and it came up
+the box plot for the ``afl.margins`` variable and it came up looking like
-looking like :numref:`fig-boxplot4`.
+:numref:`fig-boxplot4`.

 .. ----------------------------------------------------------------------------